9-year-old in HIV remission for years -- without drugs

 Story highlights

-- The 9-year-old boy has been in HIV remission for most of his life
+- The 9-year-old has been in HIV remission for most of his life

 - Understanding his biology may one day help other children come off HIV treatment

-Paris (CNN)A 9-year-old South African boy diagnosed with HIV when he was 1 month old has been in HIV remission for 8½ years -- without regular treatment.
+Paris (CNN)A 9-year-old South African child diagnosed with HIV when he was 1 month old has been in HIV remission for 8½ years -- without regular treatment.

 This is the first reported case of a child controlling their HIV infection without drugs in Africa and the third known case globally.